 I've often wondered what it would be like to straight-up bite into a block of parmesan.
 It probably wouldn't work out as well as I hope, but the next best thing may be these keto-friendly Moon Cheese bites.
 The garlic parmesan flavor reigns supreme (in my opinion) and at just two net carbs per bag they are a snack idea that definitely won't bust up your keto-mentum or diet.
 Three bags will run you $15 on Amazon.

-I also love Taco Bell's Cheddar Crisps, the fast-food chain's version of the keto cheese snack, but they seem to be out of production with just a few bags left on Amazon.
-Hurry!
+I also love Taco Bell's Cheddar Crisps, the fast-food chain's version of the keto cheese snack, which are currently available at

 Is a drink a snack?
 We may never know, but Bai's line of low-cal, low-carb fruity drinks has been growing by the year.
 There are a few flavors, sweetened with Bai's on-the-money blend of stevia and erythritol, that I've come to love -- but the teas, and especially the new (ish) Narino Peach Tea tops my list.
 Perfect for those thirsty "mornings after" or when I just can't down another can of seltzer.
-Get 12 bottles for $18.83 on Amazon.
+Get a case of 12 bottles for $19 on Amazon.

 Whole Earth makes several blends using monk fruit, stevia, allulose, erythritol and other sugar subs.
 Each one I've tried is about as close to real-deal sugar as you can get, so snatch up a bag, toss a spoonful in your smoothie and thank me in the morning.